rashidg/LendingStuff-project/bookkeeping/iteration-02.plan.md

  	** integrate firebase to the app
  	** implement API services
  	** decide on landing page for the app
+ 	** decide on the overall style of the app

 #### Artifacts